7 Cheap Cell Phone Plans We’re Looking At

-I know that we’re not the only family dealing with expensive phone plans as plans from the major carriers average nearly $150 per month.
-That’s just crazy in my opinion, though the good thing is there is significant competition making cheap family cell phone plans relatively easy to find.
+I know that we’re not the only family dealing with expensive phone plans as plans from the major carriers average over $150 per month.
+That’s just crazy, though the good thing is there is significant competition making cheap family cell phone plans relatively easy to find.

 Cheap Cell Phone Plans to Consider

 When I got my first cell phone the only real options were the big carriers and outliers like TracFone.
 Thankfully that is no longer the case as most people can find plans that cost them no more than $50 as you’ll see below.

 Republic Wireless is one of the most popular carriers out there, and for good reason.
 They might even offer the cheapest cell phone option out there with monthly plans that start as low as $15.